69 (album): Background and recording

 In 1987, Ivo Watts-Russell, head of A.R.
-Kane's then-label 4AD, suggested the duo collaborate with their then-labelmates Colourbox to create a house single.
+Kane's then-label 4AD, suggested the duo collaborate with their then-labelmates Colourbox to create a house song that could chart as a single.
 Under the name M/A/R/R/S, they released the single "Pump Up the Volume".
 Though the song was a huge success, reaching number 1 in the UK Singles Chart and becoming a significant milestone in the development of British acid house music, A.R.
 Kane did not get on well with Colourbox and ultimately left 4AD in search for a new label and to return to the dream pop musical style of their own music.
 Before releasing 69, their debut album, the band moved to Rough Trade Records and released the Up Home!
 EP in 1988, denoting a change in sound.
 When asked by The Quietus "what happened to the A. R. Kane sound from [1987 to 1988]" and if the band were recording 69 simultaneously with the EP, Rudy Tambala of the duo only replied: "Up Home! was special.
 Something happened.
 I can't explain."
 He later elaborated: "We were very lucky, we used to sit in bars, and stare wide-eyed at each other and laugh like spliff-heads, just cry with laughter for ages, saying, 'What the fuck is happening', and we knew it was not our doing, it was just that, it was happening, and we enjoyed the trip, with no sense it had ever started or would ever end.
 We were in an altered state for a few years.
 Drug-free, I hasten to add.
 Well, mostly."
 69 was recorded at the band's personal studio H.ark Studios, and was their first release recorded there.
 For the most part, A.R.
 Kane wrote, performed, arranged, engineered and produced the entire record alone.
 Nonetheless, there are instances of other collaborators; Ray Shulman provides co-production on "Crazy Blue", "Suicide Kiss" and "Baby Milk Snatcher" and bass guitar on "Crazy Blue" and "Spermwhale Trip Over", Billy McGee plays double bass on one song, whilst Russell Smith plays bass on another.
 The clarinet is also played by Stephen Benjamin on "The Sun Falls Into the Sea".
 Tambala's sister Maggie Tambala sings backing vocals on "Crazy Blue."